Mark Vientos: Professional career

-After signing with the Mets, Vientos made his professional debut with the Rookie-level Gulf Coast League Mets before being promoted to the Kingsport Mets of the Rookie-level Appalachian League.
+After signing with the Mets, Vientos made his professional debut with the rookie-level Gulf Coast League Mets before being promoted to the Kingsport Mets of the rookie-level Appalachian League.
 Over 51 games between the two clubs, he batted .262 with four home runs and 26 RBIs.
-He returned to Kingsport in 2018, slashing .287/.389/.489 with 11 home runs and 52 RBIs in sixty games.
-In 2019, he played with the Columbia Fireflies of the Class A South Atlantic League, hitting .255/.300/.411 with 12 home runs, 62 RBIs, and 27 doubles over 111 games.
+He returned to Kingsport in 2018, slashing .287/.389/.489 with 11 home runs and 52 RBI in 60 games.
+In 2019, he played with the Columbia Fireflies of the Single–A South Atlantic League, hitting .255/.300/.411 with 12 home runs, 62 RBI, and 27 doubles over 111 games.
 After the season, he was named the Mets Minor League Hitter of the Year.

 Vientos did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 To begin the 2021 season, he was assigned to the Binghamton Rumble Ponies of the Double-A Northeast.
-After slashing .281/.346/.580 with 22 home runs and 59 RBIs over 72 games, he was promoted to the Syracuse Mets of the Triple-A East in early September.
-Over 11 games with Syracuse, Vientos batted .278 with three home runs.
+After slashing .281/.346/.580 with 22 home runs and 59 RBIs over 72 games, he was promoted to the Triple-A Syracuse Mets in early September.
+In 11 games with Syracuse, Vientos batted .278 with three home runs.

 On November 19, 2021, the Mets selected Vientos' contract and added him to the 40-man roster.
 He returned to Syracuse to begin the 2022 season.
 In early June, he was placed on the injured list with knee discomfort, but returned just a little over a week later.
 He was selected to represent the Mets at the 2022 All-Star Futures Game alongside Francisco Álvarez.
-Over 101 games with Syracuse, he slashed .280/.358/.519 with 24 home runs and 72 RBIs.
+In 101 games with Syracuse, he slashed .280/.358/.519 with 24 home runs and 72 RBI.

+Major leagues

+2022

 On September 10, 2022, the Mets promoted Vientos to the major leagues.
-He made his MLB debut the next night at Marlins Park versus the Miami Marlins as the team's designated hitter, going hitless over five at-bats with two strikeouts as the Mets won 9-3.

-On September 15, 2022, Vientos recorded his first major-league hit, a single off of Eric Stout of the Pittsburgh Pirates.
+He made his MLB debut the next day at Marlins Park versus the Miami Marlins as the team's designated hitter, going hitless over five at-bats with two strikeouts as the Mets won 9–3.
+On September 15, Vientos recorded his first major league hit, a single off Eric Stout of the Pittsburgh Pirates.
+On September 24, he hit his first major league home run, off Oakland Athletics starter Ken Waldichuk.

+2023

+Vientos was optioned to Triple-A Syracuse to begin the 2023 season.
+Through May 16, 2023, Vientos had 13 home runs and an on-base plus slugging percentage (OPS) of 1.104.
+On May 17, the Mets promoted Vientos to the major leagues in an effort to spark their struggling offense.
+He started at third base that night against the Tampa Bay Rays and hit a game-tying home run in the 7th inning.
+On September 20, Vientos hit two home runs in an 8–3 victory over the Miami Marlins, the first multi-homer game of his career.
+Across 65 games for New York in 2023, Vientos batted .211/.253/.367 with 9 home runs and 22 RBI.